 It’s the time of the year again!

-So grab a cup of tea or mulled wine, enjoy the music and let the creative juices flowing.
+So grab a cup of tea or mulled wine, enjoy the music and let the creative juices flow.
+Or try these ESL Christmas activities.

 Baked Goods Party